Commanders end sloppy Eagles' perfect season 32-21

 “We had a marvelous time ruining everything,” the Commanders tweeted.

-The Eagles tried to make the Commanders seem like just another bump in their bid for a perfect season, with the kind of early good fortune that they have enjoyed this season.
+The Eagles tried to make the Commanders seem like just another bump in their bid for perfection, with the kind of early good fortune that they have enjoyed this season.

 The Commanders then flashed their first clock-killing drive with a 16-play effort that chewed up more than seven minutes and ended with Antonio Gibson’s 1-yard rushing TD.